EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/mlas_tutorial.md

 In order to update the fit of the multi-level GP, we need to know which level's GP needs training and the new input point which will be placed on that level.
-We get this from [`compute_multi_level_loo_samples`][exauq.core.designers.compute_multi_level_loo_samples], which returns a tuple of (level, Input) pairs.
+We get this from [`compute_multi_level_loo_samples`][exauq.core.designers.compute_multi_level_loo_samples], which returns a MultiLevel object of new inputs.

 We then need to update that level GP with the appropriate training datum.
 In our case, a level of 1 means we'd need to run the level 1 simulator $f_1$ on the new design point,